Holland Village, Singapore: Food and beverage outlets

 Many food chains in Singapore, such as Crystal Jade, The Coffee Bean & Tea Leaf, Sushi Tei, Subway, and Häagen-Dazs, are in Holland Village.
 A 24-hour kopitiam, a market and a food court are also present with food stalls selling local and western dishes.
 Other eating places include Starbucks and several dessert, Western cuisine and Japanese cuisine outlets.
 The gentrification of the Holland V area is characterised by the more up-market dining options such as the ethnic restaurants as well as franchises such as Tapas Bar.
 Other prominent bars include Tango's, Baden, Harry's Bar and Wala Wala.

 Holland Village has a reputation as an expatriate neighbourhood but nevertheless attracts a majority of locals to its pubs and restaurants.

 The Village has been a cradle for a number of lifestyle trends in Singapore.
 In the 1980s, Palm's Wine Bar along Lorong Mambong started the trend for wine bars.
-During that period, other cafes like Batter Batter (famous for its butterscotch and other pancakes) and Milano Pizza (which became a successful chain in the 80s) also sprang up in Holland V.
+During that period, other cafes like Better Batters (famous for its butterscotch and other pancakes) and Milano Pizza (which became a successful chain in the 80s) also sprang up in Holland V.

 In the 90s, the restaurant Original Sin started a wave of upscale vegetarian dining when its Australian-Italian owner introduced Singapore to her first Mediterranean vegetarian dining experience in Chip Bee Gardens.
 Original Sin's menu was created by co-owner and culinary director, Marisa Bertocchi.
 From Adelaide in Australia, Marisa worked in many of that city's restaurants and hotels before heading to Singapore where she quickly earned praise for her vegetarian creations at Michelangelo's.

 Coffee Club, Singapore's first gourmet coffee shop, opened its first outlet in Holland Village in 1991.
 This was before the arrival of Starbucks, Coffee Bean and TCC years later, while Wala Wala asserted its presence among the rest with a customer base as wide as its range of imported beers and its nightly band performances.

 Today, the rows of shops along Lorong Mambong and Jalan Merah Saga house some of Singapore's most famous and characteristic pubs and restaurants, many of which are fully booked during weekends.